The Geisler family

 Friedl and Gundi Geisler

 In 1999 Friedl and Gundi Geisler took over the Krimmler Tauernhaus.
 They were now the fourth generation to run the inn and farm and, with care, pride and dignity, continued to manage the cultural inheritance of not only the inn, steeped as it is in history, but also of the Geisler family.
-With full awareness of the fine line to be drawn between modernisation and preservation of the old cultural possessions and conservation of nature and the cultural landscape, they are trying to maintain old traditions such as the “guardian angel wrestling”, hunting, farming, the centuries old duty to be both inn and shelter and to fill it with life and carefully carry out necessary modernisations and improvements - so that the Krimmler Tauernhaus remains for the future a jewel of the Krimml Achen Valley.
+With full awareness of the fine line to be drawn between modernisation and preservation of the old cultural possessions and conservation of nature and the cultural landscape, they are trying to maintain old traditions such as the “guardian angel wrestling”, hunting, farming, the centuries old duty to be both inn and shelter and to fill it with life.